LexiFi/dead_code_analyzer/docs/exported_values/EXPORTED_VALUES.md

 The compiler does not report any unused value.

-The analyzer, however, detects that `goodbye` declared in `hello_world_lib.mli` at line 3 is now unused.

-Like we did with the warning 26, `goodbye` can be removed.
+The analyzer reports `goodbye` as unused, as in the previous example.

 #### Unexporting `goodbye`